 OT 521 FOUNDATIONAL CONCEPTS IN OT this course is intended to ground the first semester students in both theoretical concepts important to occupational therapy practice and practical knowledge about the profession.
 Theoretically, students will be introduced to those fundamental concepts discussed in the OT literature and declared as important threads in the CUW OT Program curriculum.
 These include: 1) philosophical assumptions about the nature and therapeutic value of occupation (occupation-centered practice); 2) the importance of the collaborative nature of the client-therapist relationship (client-centered practice); 3) the role of scientific research evidence in making clinical decisions (evidence-based practice); and 4) the importance of service in professional and personal activities.
 In addition, important events and trends in occupational therapy's history will be discussed.
 Moreover, the role of professional ethics is introduced.
-Practical issues related to the profession of occupations; supervisory relationships (i.e., OTR-COTA); professional certification and licensure issues; and the importance of political involvement.
+Practical issues related to the profession of occupational therapy are also introduced, these include: various arenas or contexts of practice; important documents in OT; OT organizations; supervisory relationships (i.e., OTR-COTA); professional certification and licensure issues; and the importance of political involvement.
 3 credits.